2021/22 Postgraduate Fee

-In 2020/21 the Student Awards Agency for Scotland are offering tuition fee loans of up to £10,000 for Scottish and EU students.
+In 2021/22 the Student Awards Agency for Scotland are offering tuition fee loans of up to £10,000 for Scottish students.

-For further information and in order to check your eligibility for the tuition fee loan you should check the information on the postgraduate section of the Student Award Agency Scotland (SAAS) website.
+For further information and in order to check your eligibility for the tuition fee loan you should check the information on the postgraduate section of the SAAS website.

-Applications can also be made via the forms on the SAAS website.
+Applications can also be made via the SAAS website.